-It is the student's responsibility to complete all skills competencies and required clinical skills must be successfully achieved prior to participating in externship,
+It is the student's responsibility to complete all skills competencies.
+All of the simulation activities prior to clinical skills must be successfully achieved prior to participating in externship,

 Students shall not perform any skill outside the Pharmacy Technician scope of practice.
 Failure to comply with this mandate may result in disciplinary action, up to and including, probation or dismissal from the Pharmacy Technician program.